NetSys/kappa/quick-start.md

 You may set up this environment either on your local machine or on a virtual machine in the cloud (e.g., an Amazon EC2 instance).
-From now on, we'll refer to this machine as the *coordinator machine*.
+From now on, we'll refer to this machine as the **coordinator machine**.

 The coordinator machine, in order to receive requests from lambda functions, must be publicly accessible on the Internet.
-For example, a machine behind a NAT or a firewall preventing incoming connections may not satisfy this requirement.
+For example, a machine behind a NAT or a firewall preventing incoming connections might not satisfy this requirement.

 For {{ site.name }} to run applications on AWS Lambda, you need to have an account with [Amazon Web Services](https://aws.amazon.com/) (AWS).